thejessleigh/talks/professional_development/resume_as_fanfiction/resume_workshop.md

 ^ After 10 minutes are done ask to submit to anonymous google form

+^ Approx 30 minutes in

+---

+## STOP FLAMMING DA STORY PREPZ

+### :fire: :fire: :fire:

+^ Words to live by.
+This girl can't spell, can use grammar, but she has confidence that I can only ever dream of having.

+^ STOP FLAMMING DA STORY is pretty much how you should approach negative criticism when you're looking at building yourself up and touting your accomplishments.
+Resume writing can be stressful for a lot of people, especially if you were raised not to brag about yourself.
+But haters are just prepz who are flamming your narrative.
+If the author of this story can put her work out there without fear of repucussion, so can you.

+---

+## fangs 2 da goffik ppl 4 da good reveiws!

+### :sparkling_heart:

+^ Start thinking of da goffik ppl when you think about what you've accomplished in the past.
+You want to figure out what you've been doing right, take positive feedback into account, try to do more of it, and highlight it as much as you can in any bullet points on your resume.

+^ Approx 32 minutes in

+---

+# Beta reading!

+## Round 1

+^ Beta reading is a practice where authors release their fiction to a small group of test readers for feedback and refinement.
+It's actually a term that originates in software and has been repurposed for fandom!

+^ Now that we've all had a chance to write about one of the questions, and hopefully some people have submitted, let's spend 10 minutes chatting in small groups about some anonymized samples.
+Pick out 2-3 bullet points from each narrative sample that you think could make a good trait on a resume.

+^ ~ 42 miuntes in

+---

+## Put your money where your mouth is

+^ So it's all well and good to talk about other people's personal writing and how it might help create narratives and build strengths, but it's only valuable if I'm willing to share my weird, stream of consciousness fanfic of my own life.

+^ This is where we tie things in together.
+Everything you're about to read is canon compliant.
+Someone who's telling you the canonical story of my life probably wouldn't include these details, but they're the deleted scenes from my own timeline.
+They helped me put to words how I think about myself.
+I'm the hero in my own story.
+I'm my own Mary Sue.

+^ Reference material: Jess's fanfiction samples

+^ Let's go over project at last job, nicest thing a good friend said, and math in elementary school.

+^ ~52 miuntes in

 ---

 Round 2: Choose 1 to write about